-- (a) Receipt of fresh fuel assemblies; - (b) Storage and handling of fuel assemblies and other core components; - (c) Inspection of fuel assemblies; - (d) Loading and unloading of fuel assemblies and core components; - Inspection of irradiated fuel; insertion and removal of other reactor materials, either manually or by means of automated systems; - (f) Preparation of fuel assemblies for transport; - (g) Loading of a transport cask or package with irradiated fuel assemblies.
+- (a) Receipt of fresh fuel assemblies; - (b) Storage and handling of fuel assemblies and other core components; - (c) Inspection of fuel assemblies; - (d) Loading and unloading of fuel assemblies and core components; - (e) Inspection of irradiated fuel; - (f) Insertion and removal of other reactor materials, either manually or by means of automated systems; - (g) Preparation of fuel assemblies for transport; - (h) Loading of a transport cask or package with irradiated fuel assemblies.

 1.15.
-This Safety Guide does not include recommendations on safety precautions for transport beyond the site or the off-site storage and ultimate disposal of irradiated fuel assemblies and core components.
+This Safety Guide does not include recommendations on safety precautions for transport beyond the site or for the off-site storage and ultimate disposal of irradiated fuel assemblies and core components.
 This Safety Guide does not cover the handling of medical and industrial radioisotopes produced in the research reactor.
-Nuclear security and emergency preparedness and response are also not included in the scope of this Safety Guide.
+Nuclear security and emergency preparedness and response are also outside the scope of this Safety Guide.